Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 McDowell’s Drain Clearing Services in St. Catharines

-- Video Camera Inspections: Identify hidden blockages like tree roots, pipe shifts, or internal damage
+Video Camera Inspections: Identify hidden blockages like tree roots or pipe shifts

-- Mechanical Snaking: Breaks through soap, grease, and hair blockages in the pipe
+Mechanical Snaking: Breaks through soap, grease, and hair blockages

 Real Stories from St. Catharines Homeowners